gui55gui/development-applicants-test/README.md

 - Option to delete a saved weather.

 ### Requirements
-- You have **72 hours** starting from fork this repo.
+- You have **72 hours** starting from the fork of this repo.
 - We would like to see our stack been used (_A lot of JS, including **AngularJS**, **Node.js** and stuff_).
 But, you can choose your own. (**Our Software Development Coordinator does not like JAVA, btw**).
-- Fork this repository and add your code and any assets to take a look at your work.
+- Fork this repository and add your code, plus any other assets to run your work.
 Bring everthing you need.
 - Here, we use **VSCode** to build awesome software.
 So, we need a workspace to open in our IDE.

 ### Project Structure Example